trobz/git-bzr-merge/README.md

 ## Limitations

+- only support 1 bzr branch by repository, but git can handle multiple different bzr repositories (but with distinct branch name)
-- you can't have a git branch with the same name than the bzr branch (`git-remote-bzr` failed to push to bzr if git/bzr branches are not the same)
+- you can't have a git branch with the same name than the bzr branch (`git-remote-bzr` failed to push to bzr if git/bzr branches are not the same, see [bug report](https://github.com/felipec/git/issues/52))
-- from bzr to git, history is preserved but not from git to bzr (`git-remote-bzr` "supposed" limitation)
+- unexpected bzr path conflict happen after a pull > modification > push sequence, I'm not sure the reason why but they can easily be solved by executing `bzr resolve --action=done` on the bzr branch, however check your branch status before...

 ## Story